Mayhem, mischief and Masi: Abu Dhabi, one year on

 ---

 Armed with lawyer Paul Harris QC – in Abu Dhabi just for this sort of scenario – Mercedes protest the result, which is rejected.
 Over the days that follow, the team opt not to go down the legal route further.
-The moment has been missed, the Championship has gone.
+The moment has been missed, the championship has gone.

 Lewis Hamilton did not fulfil his usual post-race media duties.
 In fact, he went off-grid for two months, deleting everyone he followed on his Instagram page, plunging his future in the sport into doubt.
-Wolff said in the days after Abu Dhabi that Hamilton was “disillusioned and robbed”, adding that the late-race drama “still felt like a nightmare.”
+Wolff said in the days after Abu Dhabi that Hamilton was “disillusioned and robbed”, adding that the late-race drama “still felt like a nightmare”.

 Three months on, days before the 2022 season opener in Bahrain, the FIA release a seven-page report on the controversial finale to the 2021 Abu Dhabi Grand Prix.
 It concluded that Masi – by this point dismissed as race director – failed to comply with the regulations by immediately bringing in the safety car after ordering lapped cars to unlap themselves.

 The governing body added that “human error” was the basis behind why only five of the eight lapped cars were allowed to pass the safety car.
 There would now be two race directors overseeing the season, as opposed to one.
-The negotiating from teams to race control over the airwaves - such a feature of the 2021 campaign - was discontinued.
+The wildly excessive negotiating from teams to race control over the airwaves – such a feature of the 2021 campaign – was discontinued.

-Most conclusively though, there was no basis for the race result and Verstappen’s Championship to change hands.
+Most conclusively though, there was no basis for the race result and Verstappen’s championship to change hands.
 The chapter is closed.

-But as F1 returns to Abu Dhabi this year, nearly 12 months on from the sport’s most dramatic moment watched worldwide by an estimated 108.7million people, questions surrounding the FIA’s management of races continues to be under heavy scrutiny.
+But as F1 returns to Abu Dhabi this year, nearly 12 months on from the sport’s most dramatic moment watched worldwide by an estimated 108.7 million people and with clips from the stands of Verstappen’s last-lap overtake registering over a million views, questions surrounding the FIA’s management of races continue to linger.

 Pierre Gasly’s close-shave in Japan with a tractor was the most severe.
 The drawn-out cost-cap saga was a terrible look for the sport – with Verstappen’s title still technically in danger 10 months on from crossing the line first in Abu Dhabi.
 For all the excitement and pulsation of that finale, the sporting product remains under fire.
 Formula 1 has a long way to go yet as it returns to Yas Marina: home to the sport’s most memorable spectacle.
 And scandal.